kinuax/rolabesti/README.md

 Description
 ----------

-**rolabesti** is a command-line program to manage a music library, achieving the following operations on mp3 files: parsing, searching, playing, enqueueing, copying, listing and tagging.
+**rolabesti** is a command-line application to manage a music library, performing the following actions on mp3 files: parsing, searching, playing, enqueueing, copying, and tagging.

 Requirements
 ------------

 - Unix environment.
-- Python 2.7.
-Isolated Python environment `virtualenv` is recommended.
+- Python 3.x.
+An isolated virtual environment is very recommended.
+More info about virtualenv [here](https://github.com/pypa/virtualenv).
-- MongoDB.
+- MongoDB running instance.
 - vlc player.
-Optional, only required if `PLAYING_MODE` setting is vlc.
+Optional, only required if `PLAYING_MODE` setting is `vlc`.

 Installation
 ------------